 We're one of the partners of the iMOVE Cooperative Research Centre that received a $55 million grant from the federal government.
 The group has begun collaborations with automotive companies regarding vehicle-to-vehicle communications and autonomy areas.

-Our partner: IAG
+Our collaborator: IAG

 One of the fundamental aspects that will need to be addressed for the introduction of autonomous vehicles (AV) is the standardisation of safety assurance.
 That is, what are the requirements that an AV must satisfy and how to verify these requirements.